cnr-isti-vclab/ReviewerNet/parser/README.md

 ## 4. Execution

-1. open *journals.py* with a text editor and change the content of the python array with the names^^ of the journals/venues that will be used to build the topic-based datasets.
+1. open *journals.txt* with a text editor and change the content of the JSON object with the names^^ of the journals/venues that will be used to build the topic-based datasets.

 2. execute *download_and_parse.sh*